 Ready to Use

-With the Orion 10015 StarBlast 4.5 Astro Reflector, you can see a wide variety of celestial objects.
-Craters on the moon, star clusters and bright planets all show up vividly in the display.
-The telescope is small enough to be easily stored at home, and it comes with an altazimuth base that is stable and designed to be placed on a tabletop.
+You don’t have to spend time assembling the Orion 10015 StarBlast 4.5 Astro Reflector, as the telescope arrives pre-built so that anyone can take it out of the box and begin using it right away.
+The telescope is also small enough to be easily stored at home, and it comes with an altazimuth base that is stable and designed to be placed on a tabletop.

 There are a few downsides to choosing the Orion 10015 StarBlast 4.5 Astro Reflector as a telescope, but how much this should impact your decision about whether or not to buy one will depend on how you’re hoping to use the telescope.
 The model only comes with a tabletop mount, so it really can only be used indoors or outdoors on a picnic table or similar piece of patio furniture.
 This may not be an issue for some users, but those who want to be able to mount their telescopes on a tripod in the backyard or use them on the go should be aware that they will need to purchase accessories to get full use out of the telescope.

 The tabletop design also renders the Orion 10015 StarBlast 4.5 Astro Reflector less-than-ideal for astrophotography or taking photographs of the night sky.
 Even with a tripod mount, if you’re hoping to snap images of what you’re viewing, this telescope likely isn’t the best choice for your needs.
 This is because while the Orion 10015 StarBlast 4.5 Astro Reflector will allow you to see many celestial bodies very well, it does have limitations.
 It does not provide the optics equivalent to those of high end models, so fainter objects in the night sky may go unnoticed.